 Update 2nd December : AWS announced a Customer Carbon Footprint Tool that is coming soon ! :

-With AWS re:Invent on next week, we are hoping for some significant announcements to help teams deliver not only a Well Architected Serverless solution, but a sustainable solution.
+AWS have made some significant announcements, in recent years, to help teams deliver not only a Well Architected Serverless solution, but a sustainable solution.
 Check out our thoughts on Serverless Craic Video, Podcast and Transcript below.

 There is a Sustainability Track this year and this attendee guide has some great sessions that we will be keeping a keen eye on.